 Tax ID number, Employer ID number, and ITIN?
-What's the Difference?
+What Are the Differences?

-Tax ID, Employer ID, or Individual Tax ID Number Explained
+Tax ID, Employer ID, and Individual Tax ID Number Explained

-You're filling out a form and you are asked for your personal or business "tax identification number."
-There are actually several different numbers that can be used for tax identification purposes and you will need to know the difference between these tax ID numbers so you can give the correct one.
+You're filling out a form, and you are asked for your personal or business "tax identification number."
+There are actually several different numbers that can be used for tax identification purposes, and you'll need to know the differences among them so you can give the correct one.

 As a business owner, you need to know the different kinds of identification that can be accepted for different business purposes.